 Figures \ref{fig:sub.viol.3} and \ref{fig:sub.viol.4} differ in whether AEs have a direct effect on the exposure and the outcome.
 A natural explanation for this difference is the severity of the events.
 When AEs are mild (e.g., arm pain or low-grade fever), it may be reasonable to assume that $S$ influences $B$ but not $E$ and $Y$, as in Figure \ref{fig:sub.viol.3}.
 By contrast, when AEs are severe (e.g., limiting the ability to perform day-by-day activities), they may cause individuals to stay home, thereby reducing their exposure ($E$) to pathogens and in turn lowering their risk of infection ($Y$), as represented in Figure \ref{fig:sub.viol.4}.
 In practice, this pathway from $S$ to $E$ or to $Y$ is likely to have only a minor impact, since AEs are typically short-lived relative to the trial duration and early post-vaccination days are often excluded from outcome assessment.
 Nevertheless, we include this possibility in Figure \ref{fig:sub.viol.4} to ensure that our framework captures all relevant causal pathways.

-Figures \ref{fig:DAG_with_s_violation2} and \ref{fig:DAG_with_s_violation} violate Assumption \ref{assump:y.s.dis} due to the path $B \leftarrow U \rightarrow Y$.
+Figures \ref{fig:DAG_with_s_violation2}--\ref{fig:DAG_with_s_violation} violate Assumption \ref{assump:y.s.dis} due to the path $B \leftarrow U \rightarrow Y$.
 However, unlike Figure \ref{fig:sub.viol.4}, they also include the path $S \leftarrow U \rightarrow Y$.
-Such scenario is possible, for example, if personality traits $U$ influence not only $B$ and $Y$ but also the perception and reporting of AEs ($S$).
-For instance, anxiety sensitivity and neuroticism have been linked to a heightened tendency to interpret mild symptoms as severe side effects, a phenomenon known as the \textit{nocebo effect} \citep{meijers2022possible,nocebo_vaccine_anxiety}.
+Such scenario is possible, for example, if $U$ influence not only $B$ and $Y$ but also the perception and reporting of AEs ($S$).
+For instance, anxiety sensitivity and neuroticism have been linked to a heightened tendency to interpret mild symptoms as severe AEs, a phenomenon known as the \textit{nocebo effect} \citep{meijers2022possible,nocebo_vaccine_anxiety}.